tew9/Deep_Scanner_Script/README.md

 use 'y' to make sure you passed image argument (pass it as -i/--image=image_name.extension) use 'n' if you want to take a picture using your laptop camera

+* The dependencies are listed in requirements.txt file

 make sure the image is exactly a paper image with four sides and good resolution

 credit goes to pyimagesearch for the open resources